Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

 - Exit Play mode and return to the `PoseTrailVisualizer` script for editing.

-    Define these customizable parameters (line color, thickness, and label) for the trail drawing as serialized private fields at the top of your class.
+    Define these customizable parameters (line color, thickness, and label) for the trail drawing as serialized private fields at the top of your PoseTrailVisualizer class.

     ```csharp
     [SerializeField]